-The surge tank (Figure 4-2), which is located in the basement, should be routinely inspected to make sure the anti-freeze fill line stays in the acceptable zone.
-If the anti-freeze becomes low, you must add the recommended anti-freeze stated in the Aqua-Hot's owner's manual.
+To activate the Aqua-Hot heating system, locate the Aqua-Hot controls on the home screen or the climate page of the touch panel.
+(Figure 4-2) By activating this function, a supply of hot water as well as interior heat can be provided.
+The surge tank, which is located in the basement, should be routinely inspected to make sure the anti-freeze fill line stays in the acceptable zone.
+If the anti-freeze becomes low, you must add the recommended anti-freeze stated in the Aqua-Hot owner's manual.

-Figure 4-2: Surge tank
+Figure 4-2: Aqua-Hot on the Climate Screen